 Incredibly, not only did Governor Cuomo sign possibly the most disgusting pro-abortion bill in the 46 years since Roe v.
 Wade, he also celebrated it by ordering One World Trade Center’s spire to be lit pink.
 Upon doing so, one commentator put the action into perspective by stating: “Now it looks just like the needle that is used to supply the lethal injection to the living unborn child.”

-Cuomo called the bill an “historic victory for New Yorkers and our progressive values.”
+Cuomo called the bill a “historic victory for New Yorkers and our progressive values.”
 He was obviously referring to those New Yorkers who were lucky enough to be born, as more than half of all pregnancies in New York already end in abortion.
 And apparently, “progressive values” must mean valuing the right to kill an unborn baby over valuing the life of that baby.

-After 13 years of trying to introduce a gut-wrenching piece of legislation called, The Reproductive Health Act (RHA), Democratic lawmakers, now in control of both the senate and assembly, were finally successful.
+After 13 years of trying to introduce a gut-wrenching piece of legislation called The Reproductive Health Act (RHA), Democratic lawmakers, now in control of both the Senate and assembly, were finally successful.
 The RHA not only allows an unborn baby to be killed at any time for any reason, it decriminalizes any killing of an unborn baby through abortion or otherwise.
 It also gets rid of the legal protection afforded a baby who is born alive after an abortion.

-And just in case you fall for the rhetoric that this law is somehow a win for women, this same law also gets rid of all the health and safety provisions previously in place, including requiring that an abortion procedure, after 12 weeks, be done by a physician, and removes any criminal liability if the abortion provider causes the death of the mother when performing a late term abortion.
+And just in case you fall for the rhetoric that this law is somehow a win for women, this same law also gets rid of all the health and safety provisions previously in place, including requiring that an abortion procedure, after 12 weeks, be done by a physician, and removes any criminal liability if the abortion provider causes the death of the mother when performing a late-term abortion.
 You heard that right.
-Since abortion is now legal in NY up until the point of birth, there is no longer any criminal liability if an abortionist, who no longer needs to be a doctor, causes the death of the mother while performing a dangerous late term abortion.
+Since abortion is now legal in NY up until the point of birth, there is no longer any criminal liability if an abortionist, who no longer needs to be a doctor, causes the death of the mother while performing a dangerous late-term abortion.
 So apparently, unborn babies, as well as their mothers, have no rights if they are killed by an abortionist in New York.